waffle-iron/redis-labs-use-cases/twitter-stream/express-api/README.md

     npm install
 ```

-## Configuration
+## Config

 *Edit config.js* and use your own credentials on twitter and redis, and keyword.

-  1 .You have to be Register on twitter and then [create an app](https://apps.twitter.com/app/new),
+  1. You have to be Register on twitter and then [create an app](https://apps.twitter.com/app/new),
      after that *you will get you consumer and access token keys and secrets*.
      More info on [Access tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)

-  2. Keyword (default is #sxsw)
+  1. Keyword (default is #sxsw)

-  3. Redis server credentials (Default config is local)
+  1. Redis server credentials (Default config is local)

 ## Usage

-pm2:
 ```sh
 pm2 start pm2.json
 ```